Or maybe you're looking for Height Advantage: The Ultimate Guide to Unlocking Max Height—for some extra inches, if you know what I mean.

 What is the maximum age Tall or nah can calculate?

 There is no age above 2 that Tall or nah can't calculate.
-Once your height has stopped increasing, which is around the age of 21 for both biological sexes (females a little earlier), your height is compared against all people in your biological sex 21 and older.
+Once your height has stopped increasing—which is usually around the age of 21, depending on your biological sex—your height is compared against all adults in your sex.

 What does the percentage score mean?

-When you make a calculation on Tall or nah, your result will include a percentage score.
-This score is the percentage of people you are taller than who are the same age and biological sex as you.
+When you make a calculation on Tall or nah, your result will include a percentage score, which is the percentage of people you are taller than who are the same age and biological sex as you.

-This percentage is more commonly known as a percentile in statistics.
-If your score is 75%, for example, you are in the 75th percentile among your peers—you are taller than 75% of your same-age and same-sex peers.
+This percentage is known as a percentile in statistics.
+Therefore, if your score is 75%, for example, you are in the 75th height percentile among your peers—you are taller than 75% of people your age (down to the month) and sex.

 Does Tall or nah use AI?